Variable-Embedding/nlp-ft/readme.md

 3. Get and prep necessary data for nlp pipeline.

 * Get pre-trained glove embeddings.
-By default, the get_pre_trained_embeddings.yaml file is set to the smallest embedding file for glove.6B.100d.
+By default, the get_pre_trained_embeddings.yaml file is set to return all types of available embeddings "everything".
-_Note_: Currently, glove.6B.100d, will download entire zip file for glove.6B which includes 50d, 100d, 200d, and 300d versions.
+_Note_: Options: "everything" to get all embedding files or one of: glove.6B, glove.42B, glove.840B, glove.twitter, fasttext.en, fasttext.simple, charngram
 ```terminal
 make embeddings
 ```

 * Get benchmark corpra via the torchtext api such as wikitext 2 and imdb datasets.
 Provide the name of a corpus such as "imdb", specify a task such as "language_modeling", or get "everything".
 _Note_: By default, make benchmark will get everything that is currently available in this script.
 ```terminal